 - You have cramps.
-Abdominal cramps are the most frequent menstrual complaint.
-Unlike many other symptoms, which begin 1 to 2 weeks before your period and end when bleeding starts, cramps usually show up right before show time and last for 2 to 3 days.
+Cramps in your lower belly are the most frequent menstrual complaint.
+Cramps that occur before or during your period are called primary dysmenorrhea.
+Unlike many other symptoms, which begin 1-2 weeks before your period and end when bleeding starts, cramps usually show up right before your period and last for 2-3 days.

-- You’re constipated… or have diarrhea.
-When your period is approaching, digestive symptoms tend to fall to the extremes.
-Some women get constipated, and others have diarrhea.
+- You’re constipated or have diarrhea.
+When your period is coming, digestive symptoms tend to fall to the extremes.
+Some women get constipated.
+Others have diarrhea.

 - You’re bloated and gassy.
 Water retention is another major complaint.
 It’s also hormonal, but you can curb premenstrual bloat by cutting out salt, eating more fruits and vegetables, and exercising regularly.

 - You have a headache.
-Changes in estrogen levels are to blame if you experience headaches leading up to your period.
+Changes in estrogen levels are to blame if you get headaches before your period.
 If you’re prone to migraines, you’ll probably find that you get them before your period.

 - You’re anxious and depressed.
-Depression and anxiety are doubly linked to PMS.
+Depression and anxiety are commonly linked to PMS.
+About half the women who seek help for period signs have some type of depression or anxiety disorder.
 A history of either condition could make your premenstrual symptoms worse.
-And PMS can also cause both.